vicajilau/pdf_combiner/README.md

 ## Overview

 **PDF Combiner** is a Flutter plugin designed for combining and manipulating PDF files.
-It supports multiple platforms including Android, iOS, Linux, macOS, and web, enabling users to:
+It supports multiple platforms including Android, iOS, Linux, macOS, Windows and web, enabling users to:

 - Merge multiple PDF files.
 - Create PDFs from images.